 Returning to Canada from Hong Kong can be a smooth and easy transition or a more complicated one, depending on how long you have been away from Canada and whether your life conditions have changed dramatically.
 Given the long history between Hong Kong and Vancouver, particularly, it is no surprise that many people are moving back and forth.
 Some stay in Hong Kong for only a couple of years and others live there for decades before deciding to return and take up residence in Canada again.

-Before you decide to move back to Canada, it is likely a good idea to really consider why you want to move back.
-Life in Canada really is quite different from life in Hong Kong, and not just because of taxes and real estate!
+Before you, the Canadian citizen living in Hong Kong, decide to move back to Canada it is likely a good idea to really consider why you want to move back.
+Life in Canada is quite different from life in Hong Kong, and not just because of taxes and real estate!

 Unless you can ship by air freight a few suitcases and boxes, a 20' or 40' sea container is likely your best option for shipping things from Hong Kong.
 The more or less direct path to Vancouver makes this the most reasonable option for medium and large households.

-Patrick W. shares his tips on shipping your belongings back in 2017 after living in Hong Kong for over 20 years:
+Patrick W. shares his tips on shipping your belongings back after living in Hong Kong for over 20 years:

 I have been living in Hong Kong most of the time, and am shipping the household stuff from there.
 Make sure you compare prices and services there when you are choosing the shipper.
 Our apartment is less than 400 sqft net, but was first quoted by Baltrans with a 20' container (~1050 cuft) costing HK$42K.
 As we have stuff in a separate warehouse, they charge additional HK$3.5K for the pickup and packing.
 We then contacted Santa Fe, who estimated our volume more professionally at ~580 cuft with a final quote of HK$27K.
 I questioned Baltrans how they come up with 1050 cuft., and told them another company's estimation is 580 cuft only.
 Baltrans came up with a revised quote with volume at 680 cuft., then further reduced to 580 cuft. but they increased the unit cuft cost so there was little difference in the final quote i.e. ~HK$32K.
 When asked how they provided the updated estimated volume vs. higher unit cuft cost, their sales manager just blasted off saying there is no money in the business and he has been reducing his price from HK$45K!
 He strongly advised us to go with another company who is offering lower cost, and said he did not want our business....
 We did and worked with Santa Fe.
 They are professional in the sales and pickup/packing processes.
 So far, I am happy with them and am awaiting the cargo to be delivered in Vancouver.

-- Patrick W., May, 2017.
-Thank you, Patrick for sharing your experiences and suggestions!
+- Patrick W. Thank you, Patrick for sharing your experiences and suggestions!

-As mentioned above, taxes are the #1 area I support clients with who are moving back to Canada.
-Hong Kong has really low overall taxes, including income tax.
+Taxes are the #1 area I support clients with who are moving back to Canada from Hong Kong.
+As you know, Hong Kong has a really low overall tax level, including income tax.
 Canada has a much higher overall tax impact on earnings and spending.
-Being careful to have a clear "non-resident" relationship to Canada means you can move back and not be taxed on any of your earnings and accumulated wealth you bring with you.
+Being careful to have a clear "non-resident" relationship to Canada while living in Hong Kong means you can move back to Canada and not be taxed on any of your earnings and accumulated wealth that you bring with you to Canada.